Quantum conditional entropies from convex trace functionals: Data-processing inequality

 \subsection{DPI under conditionally mixing channels}

-In this section, we establish that our new conditional entropies satisfy the data-processing inequality for a broader class of channels, known as conditionally mixing channels, for a restricted set of parameters.
-These channels were introduced in~\cite[Section 3]{gour2024inevitability}, where the authors also define conditional entropies in~\cite[Definition 4]{gour2024inevitability} as quantities that are monotone under these maps, in addition to satisfying other desirable properties such as additivity, invariance under isometries, and normalization.
-As we have already argued that our quantities cannot be derived in canonical form from an underlying divergence, this shows that not all conditional entropies admit such a representation, thereby providing an affirmative answer to a question posed in~\cite{gour2024inevitability}.
+In this section, we establish that our new conditional entropies satisfy the data-processing inequality for a closely related class of channels, known as conditionally mixing channels, for a restricted set of parameters.
+These channels were introduced in~\cite[Section 3]{gour2024inevitability}, where the authors also define conditional entropies in~\cite[Definition 4]{gour2024inevitability} as quantities that are monotone under these channels, in addition to satisfying other desirable properties such as additivity, invariance under isometries, and normalization.
+We will show that $H_{\alpha,z}^\lambda$ fulfills all of these axioms, at least when $0 \leq \lambda \leq 1$.
+As we have already argued that our quantities cannot be derived in canonical forms from an underlying divergence, this shows that not all conditional entropies admit such a representation, thereby answering a question posed in~\cite{gour2024inevitability}.

 The remainder of this section is structured as follows: we first introduce conditionally mixing channels; next, we establish monotonicity under these channels for $0 \leq \lambda \leq 1$; and finally, we show that the properties of additivity, invariance under isometries, and normalization are also satisfied.

 We begin by recalling the definition of conditionally mixing channels~\cite[Section 3]{gour2024inevitability}.
 These channels are characterized by being both semicausal and conditionally unital.
 A channel is semicausal if it does not allow information to flow from the system of interest to the side information.
 If this condition is violated, monotonicity of the conditional entropy cannot be expected, as revealing information about the system would reduce uncertainty.
 A channel is conditionally unital if it does not reduce maximal randomness.
 Formally, this means that the identity operator (corresponding to the maximally mixed state) on the system of interest must be preserved under the channel, while arbitrary transformations may be applied to the side information.
 More rigorously, conditionally mixing channels are defined as follows~\cite[Definition 3]{gour2024inevitability}.